bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+### 2017-01-05
+* :sparkles: `RunFile` can now accept multiple BPjs files for input, and runs them as a single BProgram.
+It also has improved help text.

 ### 2017-01-03
 * :sparkles: Added continuous code coverage with [Coveralls.io](https://coveralls.io/github/bThink-BGU/BPjs?branch=develop) (Thanks guys!).
 * :sparkles: Improved test coverage.